EliasEriksson/PythonCompileTool/README.md

 `./pct 3.8.2 python3 --without-optimizations`

 Compile 3.6.10 with compile options from python3 with pydebug and without optimizations:\
-`./pct 3.6.10 python3 --without-optimizations --with-pydebug`
+`./pct 3.6.10 python3 --without-optimizations --include --with-pydebug`